-Go to YouTube and See Me Tomorrow: The Role of Social Media in Managing Chronic Conditions
+Go to YouTube and Call Me in the Morning: Use of Social Media for Chronic Conditions

-Keywords: visual social media, healthcare informatics, patient self-care, chronic diseases, deep learning, Bidirectional Long Short-term Memory (BLSTM), Convolutional Neural Network (CNN)
+Keywords: visual social media, healthcare informatics, digital therapeutics, chronic diseases, deep learning, Bidirectional Long Short-term Memory (BLSTM), Convolutional Neural Network (CNN), collective engagement

 JEL Classification: C31, C20, C39